ArduPilot/MethodicConfigurator/BLOG.md

 Read and follow [ArduPilot's Remote ID setup instructions](https://ardupilot.org/copter/docs/common-remoteid.html).
 You might have to [build OpenDroneID firmware for production](https://ardupilot.org/dev/docs/opendroneid.html).
-Edit the `16_remote_id.param` file with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Edit the `16_remote_id.param` file with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 ## 2.17 Notch filters setup

 Configure the gyro noise reduction notch filters with a estimation of the operation parameters as described on the [17_notch_filter_setup.param parameter file](diatone_taycan_mxc/params/17_notch_filter_setup.param).
-Edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
 The estimation will be improved after the first flight.